docelic/amber-introduction/README.md

 After installation or linking, `amber` is the command you will be using for creating and managing Amber apps.

-Please note that some users prefer (or must use for compatibility reasons) Amber executables which match the version of Amber used in their project.
+Please note that some users prefer (or must use for compatibility reasons) local Amber executables which match the version of Amber used in their project.
 For that, Amber ships with the build target "amber".
-Running `crystal deps build amber` will compile Amber located in `lib/amber/` into a local executable `bin/amber`.
+Running `crystal deps build amber` will compile Amber located in `lib/amber/` and place the executable to `bin/amber`.

 # Creating New Amber App<a name="creating_new_amber_app"></a>